Bill Dearden: Managerial career

 After retiring as a player, Dearden was appointed assistant manager to Frank Barlow at Chesterfield in 1981.
-He stayed at Saltergate until 1983, at which point he became a first team coach at Mansfield Town.
+He stayed at Saltergate until 1983, at which point he became a first-team coach at Mansfield Town.
 He left Field Mill in 1994 and went on to serve Port Vale as assistant manager to John Rudge.
-He spent a few days as the "Valiants" caretaker-manager after Rudge was sacked in January 1999, but did not take charge of a first team game, and subsequently left Vale Park when Brian Horton was named manager.
+He spent a few days as the "Valiants" caretaker manager after Rudge was sacked in January 1999, but did not take charge of a first-team game, and subsequently left Vale Park when Brian Horton was named manager.

 Mansfield Town

-Dearden returned to Mansfield Town later in 1999, and was appointed the club's new full-time manager following Steve Parkin's departure.
+Dearden returned to Mansfield Town later in 1999 and was appointed the club's new full-time manager following Steve Parkin's departure.
 During his three-year stay as Mansfield manager, he brought up several talented youngsters from the youth team, including Liam Lawrence, Bobby Hassell and Lee Williamson, and signed key players such as Chris Greenacre and Wayne Corden, guiding the "Stags" to the verge of promotion.
 However, he left the club midway through the 2001–02 promotion season to take control of local rivals Notts County.
-Stuart Watkiss took over from Dearden, and took Mansfield out of the Third Division at the end of the season.
+Stuart Watkiss took over from Dearden and took Mansfield out of the Third Division at the end of the season.

 Notts County

 Dearden joined Notts County in January 2002, with the club on the brink of relegation and suffering serious financial problems.
 He was named as Second Division Manager of the Month in March following a 16-point haul.
 He successfully guided the "Magpies" to safety in the Second Division thanks to a winning streak of eight wins in the club's final eleven games of 2001–02.

 The remainder of his tenure at Meadow Lane was dominated by the club's financial problems.
-He was unable to make a single permanent signing but comfortably kept County in the division during his first full season.
+He could not make a permanent signing but comfortably kept County in the division during his first full season.
 He set a record for the longest period in administration as a manager in British football.
 He left the club by mutual consent in January 2004, with the "Magpies" under new ownership.
 At the time of his departure County were second bottom of the division after losing a crucial "six-point game" with Peterborough United.
 His replacement, Gary Mills, failed to keep County out of the relegation zone by the end of the 2003–04 season.
 Dearden later held scouting jobs at Blackpool and Milton Keynes Dons.